|

 silence and drowned will live on the summit of the

-supreme mountain, the expanse of consciousness.
+Supreme mountain, the expanse of consciousness.

 From silence came thought, from thought, the ego,